MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 When you use the the [ExecuteFunction API](https://docs.microsoft.com/rest/api/playfab/cloudscript/server-side-cloud-script/executefunction?view=playfab-rest) to execute a script, the context that is provided includes the following information:
 * The Entity Profile of the caller
 * The Title Authentication Context
-* A boolean that indicates whether a Playsteam event is sent as part of the function being executed
+* A boolean that indicates whether a PlayStream event is sent as part of the function being executed
 * The functions arguments used when calling the script

 ```C#